Solistra/gnosis/README.md

 **In short, ethical usage of Gnosis is your responsibility as a developer, not the library itself.**

 ## Attribution
-The decryption algorithms used by this library are based upon algorithms previously released by [porkness][Porkness] for a fork of the [openrgss][OpenRGSS] project with specific modifications for this library.
+The decryption algorithms used by this library are based upon algorithms previously released by [Porkness][porkness] for a fork of the [OpenRGSS][openrgss] project with specific modifications for this library.

 Unfortunately, the original source of these algorithms could not be located -- please open an issue if you know the original source so they can be properly attributed.